fgonzalezj/bci/README.md

 ```
 ./gradlew test jacocoTestReport
 ```
-Once it finishes, you will be able to see the code coverage report in the directory 'build/reports/jacoco/index.html'.
+Once it finishes, you will be able to see the code coverage report in the directory 'htmlReport/reports/jacoco/index.html'.
 ## Formatting code
 To provide a standard format to our code automatically, we can use the Spotless tool by executing the command:
 ```
 ./gradlew spotlessApply
 ```
+## UML diagrams
+Into the `/diagrams` directory you can find the UML diagrams for the application.